 HTML snippets are nothing more than your own blobs of HTML that can be injected into key areas within QuickFile.
 You can view and create HTML snippets by first clicking on the HTML Snippets tab.

-You will then see a button to create new snippets and a list of any pre-existing HTML Snippets.
+You will then see a link to create new snippets and a list of any pre-existing HTML Snippets.
 There are at the time of writing very few uses for HTML snippets, but it is envisaged that over time new areas within QuickFile will be added where these blobs of HTML can be embedded.
 These will include document footers, client control panel pages, and the primary login screen.
 We will update this section when the aforementioned areas of customisation go live.